LendKey Review: Private Student Loans and Refinancing Options

 LendKey is a national student loan company offering both private student loans to new students and refinancing options for graduates.
 Through Lendkey, borrowers have access to more than 13,000 community bank and credit union partners that offer affordable student loans.

-Founded in 2009, LendKey entered the student loan market to offer a new way of shopping for, applying for, and selecting private and refinanced student loans.
+LendKey entered the student loan market in 2009 to offer a new way of shopping for, applying for, and selecting private and refinanced student loans.
 The financial services company works in a different way than most private student loan companies or student loan refinance companies.

 LendKey’s partners are vetted through the company, with a focus on not-for-profit lenders like credit unions and those that offer the most competitive rates and streamlined application processes.
 LendKey’s two loan options – private loans and refinanced loans – differ, so we have provided a full overview of each below.